 3. Keep hydrated

-We are often bombarded with information that tells you to drink 8 glasses of water a day, but hydration is so often overlooked in the workplace.
+We are often bombarded with information that tells us to drink 8 glasses of water a day, but hydration is so often overlooked in the workplace.
 Even mild dehydration can affect concentration, cause headaches and fatigue.
 Going to get a glass of water, instead of having the convenience of bottled water, also encourages staff to rest their eyes from the screen as recommended in the DSE (Display Screen Equipment) health and safety guide.

 4. Prevention not cure